Energy Conversion and Management

 Energy Conversion and Management is a biweekly peer-reviewed scientific journal covering research on energy generation, utilization, conversion, storage, transmission, conservation, management, and sustainability that was established in 1979.
-It is published by Elsevier and the editor-in-chief is Moh'd Ahmad Al-Nimr (Jordan University of Science and Technology).
+It is published by Elsevier and the editor-in-chief is Sylvie Lorente (Villanova University), while Moh'd Ahmad Al-Nimr (Jordan University of Science and Technology) is honorary editor-in-chief.

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Engineering, Computing & Technology, Science Citation Index Expanded, and Scopus.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 11.533.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 10.9.